boxyhq/website/docs/jackson/deploy/npm-library.md

 ### Handle Response from SAML Provider

 Add a method to handle the SAML Response from IdP.
+Once the SAML response is validated and user profile extracted, Jackson will generate the authorization response (authorization code) for the client.

 #### IdP-initiated flow